Everyone knows that there is no such country as the Caribbean — it’s an entire region in the Caribbean Sea that includes a group of island nations.

 Special Conditions:

-• St Kitts and Nevis’ restrictions on nationals of certain countries are worth mentioning separately.
-If you are a proud holder of a passport from Cuba, North Korea, Afghanistan or Iran, it is likely that the authorities of this Caribbean state will not allow you to participate in their investment programme;
+- St Kitts and Nevis’ restrictions on nationals of certain countries are worth mentioning separately.
+If you are a proud holder of a passport from North Korea, Afghanistan, Iraq, Iran, Russia and Belarus it is likely that the authorities of this Caribbean state will not allow you to participate in their investment programme;

-• In Dominica, partial restrictions are imposed on nationals of Sudan and North Korea.
+- In Dominica, partial restrictions are imposed on nationals of Sudan, Yemen, North Korea, Russia and Belarus.
 An application from such investors will only be accepted if they have not lived in their home country for the last 10 years, do not do business there and do not have substantial assets there;

 3 most common myths about investment citizenship in Caribbean jurisdictions